 With respect to convicted defendants, the James A. Musick Jail receives low-security risk inmates who have primarily been convicted of non-violent misdemeanor crimes such as

 This jail is interchangeably referred to as “The Farm”, “The County Industrial Farm” and “The Honor Farm”.
 This is due to the emphasis on rehabilitative efforts that this facility has always placed on “farm-type” activities.

-The Musick Facility is located on one hundred acres in the unincorporated area of Orange County near the cities of Irvine and Lake Forrest.
+The Musick Facility is located on one hundred acres in the unincorporated area of Orange County near the cities of Irvine and Lake Forest.

-In this article, our Orange County criminal defense attorneys1 will explain the following:
+In this article, our Orange County criminal defense attorneys will explain the following:

 - 1. Procedures on How to Post Bail for an Inmate at the James A. Musick Jail